 We believe it is important to have a compensation policy for non-employee directors that enables us to attract and retain skilled board members with relevant expertise.
 Our Director Compensation Policy was revised May 2021 to provide a total annual compensation approach that is split between cash and equity based on dollar value.
 Under the policy, base cash compensation is \$75,000 for each director.
 Board and committee chairs receive additional cash compensation that reflects additional responsibilities: Board chair, \$50,000; audit committee chair, \$20,000; compensation committee chair, \$15,000; and nominating & governance committee chair, \$10,000.
 Independent Directors are generally required to serve on two committees.
 Cash is paid in equal quarterly installments.
 Annual equity compensation for each director is in the form of an award of RSUs equal to \$100,000 on the date of grant.
-The number of shares granted to non-employee directors is based on the average closing price of our common stock over the 20 trading days prior to the Annual Meeting of Shareholders.
-Equity vests in equal quarterly installments, with the final installment vesting the earlier of the one-year anniversary of the grant date or the day before the next Annual Meeting.
+The number of shares granted to non-employee directors is based on the average closing price of our common stock over the 20 trading days prior to the Annual Meeting.
 New directors do not receive a separate initial fee or equity grant but receive cash and an equity grant on a pro rata basis depending on the director's start date with us.